SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.1_create_DSP_view/README.md

 # Create base view for planning model in SAP Datasphere
 In this exercise, you will build a view from which we will later create a planning model in SAP Analytics Cloud.
 In this planning model, we want to plan net working capital by company code.
-<br>You will use a view which was shared from another space and which was derived from a data product in the context of working capital insights.
+<br>You will use a view which was shared from another space and which was derived from a data product in the context of the working capital insights app.

+> [!TIP]
+> Data products, intelligent apps... those are terms that were introduced in the context of SAP Business Data Cloud.
+If you want to learn more based on the working capital insights app example, I can recommend this [learning journey](https://learning.sap.com/courses/bt_bdc/bdc-intro).

 1. Go to the databuilder in [SAP Datasphere](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/dwaas-core/index.html)
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/dfa1c77d51d821227bf0e65ee7b8e9adf514a5d6/images/ex1.1_1.png)